Here are 15 simple and inexpensive homemade fertilizers you can DIY using common household items—plus 5 awesome recipes for liquid plant foods.

-Making your own organic plant food is easy and fun.
+Making your own organic homemade fertilizers is easy and fun.
 It should be noted that most people understand that the best way to get good garden soil is to use compost to amend the soil.
 Of course, that is true.
 Compost can be made at home out of leftover food scraps and lawn clippings, and so it is virtually cost-free.

 Composting may be all one needs for a successful home vegetable crop.
 If, however, the soil is still lacking in nutrients or if you are planting a more demanding vegetable garden, augmenting with another type of fertilizer may be advisable.
-So why spend good money on store bought fertilizer when you can make it yourself with just a little information?
+So why spend good money on store-bought fertilizer when you can make homemade fertilizers yourself with just a little information?

 Nourishing Nutrients for Prolific Plants

 The key to a good garden is good soil.
 Of the essential nutrients plants need to thrive, most of them are found in soil.
 Nitrogen, phosphorus, potassium, and to a lesser extent calcium, magnesium, and sulfur are called macronutrients, and these are the nutrients that plants need most.

 The remaining micronutrients can be supplied in smaller amounts even by some of the poorest soils out there.

 While it may not be the most exciting of gardening topics, nothing is more important than having a basic understanding of fertilizer.
 Just like you and I need nourishment—so do plants.
 Understanding just a small bit of information about fertilizer can go a long way toward helping your garden to grow big, strong, healthy plants on a light budget.
 Before we look at some inexpensive homemade fertilizers, let’s look briefly at the subject in general.
 All fertilizers fall into one of two basic categories: chemical/synthetic or natural/organic.